sampolgar/sampolgar.github.io/_posts/2025-01-31-ec-notation.md

 # Additive vs. Multiplicative Notation in Elliptic Curve Cryptography

-_Understanding the fundamental languages of elliptic curve protocols_

-## Introduction

 Working with Elliptic Curve Crypto, there are 2 (main) different notations - additive and multiplicative, representing different ways to think about group operations.
 Which one is better?
 We'll see the difference and identify which one is better for which protocol.

 ## TLDR: Side-by-Side Comparison